Coronavirus Relief for Low-Income Families: Ways to Find Support

 To do your part to provide food during this time, here are a few things you can do:

 Donate to a local food bank

 You can find a local food bank by searching on Google for food banks near you or use Food Bank Canada’s food bank locator.
 Contact the food bank and ask what is needed most right now.
 With the prevalence of panic buying, food banks have found it difficult to fill their inventory and get support to those who need it most.
 By donating food items, you can help these organizations keep their shelves stocked for the neediest in your community.

 Donate food supplies to local schools that provide meals

 Many public schools are already aware that some of their students rely on school meals to get at least one healthy meal a day.
 However, with schools closed, concern has grown over where these students are getting their meals.
-For this reason, schools around the country have kept their kitchens open to offer free meals to children under and their families.
+For this reason, schools around the country have kept their kitchens open to offer meals to children under and their families.

 To help these schools, reach out to them and ask what supplies they need.
 Even if the local school is not offering hot meals to children, they may still take food donations that can be handed out to families in need.

 Ask your grocer if they’re doing anything to support low-income families

 Some grocery stores might be putting together bags of donated items to send to people in need, and you can support their efforts by covering the cost of one of these bags when you check out.
 For example, a bag of food supplies for a family of four could be covered with a donation of $25.
 If your grocery store doesn’t have this kind of program, share this idea with them and ask how you can help get the program off the ground.